-- 8.4.6 Any declarations of interests, and arrangements agreed in any meeting of the Group, committees or sub-committees, or the Governing Body, the Governing Body's committees or sub-committees, will be recorded in the minutes. - 8.4.7 Where more than 50% of the members of a meeting are required to withdraw from a meeting or part of it, owing to the arrangements agreed for the management of conflicts of interests or potential conflicts of interests, the chair (or deputy) will determine whether or not the discussion can proceed. - 8.4.8 In making this decision the chair will consider whether the meeting is quorate, in accordance with the number and balance of membership set out in the Group's standing orders.
+- 8.22 Any declarations of interests, and arrangements agreed in any meeting of the Clinical Commissioning Group, committees or sub-committees, or the Governing Body, the Governing Body's committees or sub-committees, will be recorded in the minutes. - Where more than 50% of the members of a meeting are required to withdraw from a meeting, or part of it, owing to the arrangements agreed for the management of conflicts of interests or potential conflicts of interests, the Chair (or Deputy) will determine whether or not the discussion can proceed. - 8.24 In making this decision the Chair will consider whether the meeting is quorate, in accordance with the number and balance of membership set out in the group's standing orders.
 Where the meeting is not quorate, owing to the absence of certain members, the discussion will be deferred until such time as a quorum can be convened.
+Where a quorum cannot be convened from the membership of the meeting, owing to the arrangements for managing conflicts of interest or potential conflicts of interests, the Chair of the meeting shall consult with Chairman of the Audit Committee on the action to be taken.

+8.25 This may include:
-Where a quorum cannot be convened from the membership of the meeting, owing to the arrangements for managing conflicts of interest or potential conflicts of interests, the chair of the meeting shall review whether a quorum can be reached as set out in Standing Orders section 3.7.1 if not then the chair will consult with the Audit Committee on the action to be taken. - 8.4.9 The actions taken in accordance with clause 8.4.9 may include: - a) requiring another of the Group's committees or sub-committees, the Group's Governing Body or the Governing Body's committees or sub-committees (as appropriate) which can be quorate to progress the item of business, or if this is not possible. - b) inviting on a temporary basis one or more of the following to make up the quorum (where these are permitted members of the Governing Body or committee / sub-committee in question) so that the Group can progress the item of business: - a member of the Group who is an individual; - an individual appointed by a member to act on its behalf in the dealings between it and the Group; - a member of a relevant Health and Wellbeing Board; - a member of a Governing Body of another clinical commissioning group.

-These arrangements must be recorded in the minutes.
+- requiring another of the group's committees or sub-committees, the group's Governing Body or the Governing Body's committees or sub-committees (as appropriate) which can be quorate to progress the item of business, or if this is not possible, - inviting on a temporary basis one or more of the following to make up the quorum (where these are permitted members of the Governing Body or c ommittee / sub-committee in question) so that the group can progress the item of business: - a member of the Clinical Commissioning Group who is an individual; - an individual appointed by a member to act on its behalf in the dealings between it and the Clinical Commissioning Group; - a member of a relevant Health and Wellbeing Board; - a member of a Governing Body of another Clinical Commissioning Group. - 8.26 These arrangements must be recorded in the minutes. - 8.27 In any transaction undertaken in support of the Clinical Commissioning Group's exercise of its commissioning functions (including conversations between two or more individuals, e-mails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the arrangements confirmed for the management of that interest.
+Where an individual has not had confirmation of arrangements for managing the interest, they must declare their interest at the earliest possible opportunity in the course of that transaction, and declare that interest as soon as possible thereafter.
+The individual must also inform either their line manager (in the case of employees), or the Chairman of the Audit Committee of the transaction.

-- 8.4.10 In any transaction undertaken in support of the Group's exercise of its commissioning functions (including conversations between two or more individuals, e-mails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the arrangements confirmed for the management of that interest.
-Where an individual has not had confirmation of arrangements for managing the interest, they must declare their interest at the earliest possible opportunity in the course of that transaction, and register that interest as soon as possible thereafter.
-The individual must also inform either their line manager (in the case of employees), or the Audit & Integrated Governance Committee of the transaction. - 8.4.11 The Audit Committee will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all conflicts of interest and potential conflicts of interest are declared.
+8.28 The Chairman of the Audit Committee will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all conflicts of interest and potential conflicts of interest are declared.